 You can start downloading the update starting October 17, 2017, using Windows Update, but it’s also possible to upgrade using the Media Creation Tool and Update Assistant.

-Are you running the Windows 10 Creators Update?
+Are you running the Windows 10 Fall Creators Update?
 What do you think about the improvements?
 Tell us in the comments below.